mail.com

 Key Features

-• Push notifications with custom alerts
+• Push notifications with customizable alerts

 • PIN lock for app security

-• Unified inbox for multiple accounts
+• Unified inbox for multiple email accounts

 • MailCollector for external email accounts